About Us

 Midwest Motor Express is committed to supporting environmentally sound business practices.
 Whether through a formalized program such as SmartWay® or by simply reducing miles driven through advanced operations research applications, Midwest Motor Express strives to achieve a minimal impact footprint on our environment.
 Some of our efforts that favorably impact the environment include:

-- More fuel-efficient tractors with automatic transmissions improve RPM control during shifting, leading to improved MPG.
+• More fuel-efficient tractors with automatic transmissions improve RPM control during shifting.

-- Side skirts on trailers improve the overall drag coefficient, improving MPG.
+• Side skirts on trailers improve the overall drag coefficient and MPG.

-- Improved tire compositions and setups lead to reduced rolling resistance and improved MPG.
+• Enhanced tire compositions and setups lead to reduced rolling resistance and increased MPG.

-- LTL system flow improvements enhance loaded fill rates, reducing the miles per shipment required.
+• LTL system flow improvements enhance loaded fill rates, reducing the miles required per shipment.

-- Recycle used oil, used oil filters, antifreeze, batteries, and scrap steel.
+• Recycle used oil, oil filters, antifreeze, batteries, and scrap steel.

-- Retread tires to extend their useful life and reduce scrap tire generation.
+• Retread tires to extend lifespan and reduce tire waste.

 View the Midwest Motor Express SmartWay certificate.